 The value of cryptocurrency rises and falls daily.
-Most experts agree that the ability to monitor these changes gives you the best chance of making a profit.
+Most experts agree that the ability to monitor these changes gives you the best chance of making a profit, in fact some people opt for Bitcoin Trading bots like Bitcoin Superstar to give them the upperhand.
 Cryptocurrency investment is no different from the volatility of the stock market, so avoid mistakes like these:

 ● Never invest in anything that you do not know; cryptocurrencies that sound too good to

 be true generally are; take the time to research first.

 ● Never put your eggs in one basket; you can recuperate losses if you have other

 ● Avoid overtrading as your fees can rack up and detract from profits